 What is transformational cupping?

-Transformational cupping is a form of dry-cupping that involves the use of manual therapy, nutrition and detoxification of the body in addition to movement with the cups.
-Various Western and Eastern therapies are combined to achieve the desired results for each complaint.
+Transformational cupping is a form of dry-cupping that uses manual therapy, nutrition and detoxifying the body, among other things, in addition to moving with the cups.
+Various Western and Eastern healing methods are combined to achieve the desired results for every complaint.
 This method was developed by Kim Cupping.

-Transformational Cupping uses the cup as a tool to loosen adhesions lying under the skin to stimulate blood flow in the body.
+In Transformational Cupping, the cup is used as a tool to loosen adhesions lying under the skin, stimulating blood flow in the body.
 This gives the body space to allow oxygenated blood to flow through the body again and activates self-healing.

-In order to use Transformational Cupping during a treatment, the Transformational Cupping training must first be successfully completed.
+To be allowed to use Transformational Cupping during a treatment, the Transformational Cupping training successfully completed.